Claudio Castagnoli: The Bar (2016–2019)

 On 19 July at the 2016 WWE draft, Cesaro was drafted to Raw.
 Afterwards, while being interviewed live on the WWE Network by JoJo, Cesaro legitimately complained about how he should have been drafted "at least top 10" and thought he would be a better fit on the more wrestling-oriented SmackDown brand, as well as criticizing the decision to have the storyline focus on the potential drama between Stephanie McMahon and Raw General Manager Mick Foley as opposed to the wrestlers themselves.
 While WWE would eventually continue this as part of an angle, Dave Meltzer confirmed on Twitter that the interview was a shoot and that Cesaro had unexpectedly gone off-script.
 After the draft, Cesaro would then begin a rivalry with Sheamus, and Mick Foley announced that the pair would face each other in a Best of Seven Series, with the first match taking place on 21 August on the SummerSlam kick-off show, which Sheamus won.
 Sheamus would defeat Cesaro in the second and third matches, but Cesaro defeated Sheamus in the fourth, fifth and sixth match, tying the series 3–3.
 The two faced in the seventh and deciding match at Clash of Champions, which ended in a no contest, leaving the result of their series unclear.
 The next night on Raw, Mick Foley decided to make the two men partners.
-In spite of the two not getting along, Cesaro and Sheamus received a match for the Raw Tag Team Championship against The New Day (Big E and Xavier Woods) at Hell in a Cell on 30 October, winning the match by disqualification but not the tiles since championships cannot change hands by disqualification.
+In spite of the two not getting along, Cesaro and Sheamus received a match for the Raw Tag Team Championship against The New Day (Big E and Xavier Woods) at Hell in a Cell on 30 October, winning the match by disqualification but not the titles since championships cannot change hands by disqualification.

 At Survivor Series on 20 November, Cesaro and Sheamus made up part of Team Raw as they defeated Team SmackDown in a 10-on-10 Survivor Series elimination tag team match.
 The next night on Raw, Cesaro and Sheamus again failed to capture Raw Tag Team Championship from The New Day.
 Following this, Cesaro and Sheamus finally began to co-operate with each other, and the two defeated the New Day on 18 December at Roadblock: End of the Line to win the tag team championship.
 Going into 2017, Cesaro and Sheamus began a feud with Luke Gallows and Karl Anderson.
 At the Royal Rumble on 29 January, Cesaro and Sheamus lost the championship to Anderson and Gallows.
 The pair also competed in the Royal Rumble match later that night, but both were eliminated by Chris Jericho after getting into an argument.
-At WrestleMania 33 on 2 April, Cesaro and Sheamus competed in a four-team ladder match for the Raw Tag Team Championship, which was won by The Hardy Boyz (Matt Hardy and Jeff Hardy.
+At WrestleMania 33 on 2 April, Cesaro and Sheamus competed in a four-team ladder match for the Raw Tag Team Championship, which was won by The Hardy Boyz (Matt Hardy and Jeff Hardy).